 Emotional checks will reduce stress and increase the accuracy of our research.
 So, think of it as a safety net.
 It will catch us when we fall into emotional distress.
 When we face ideas conflicting with our current opinion, it creates a dilemma.
 We instinctively react to protect our sacred ground.
 You don’t want to research while in a state of distress.

 Where to Seek the Facts

-We recommend using the public library where there are volumes of resources that are not available even on the internet.
-Also, they have materials that aren’t already on your bookshelf, always, always, always use resources from authors outside the paradigm you are researching.
+We recommend using the public library where there are volumes of resources unavailable on the internet.
+Also, they have materials that aren’t already on your bookshelf.
+Always, always, always use resources from authors outside the paradigm you are researching.
 It will help you avoid bias.
-Remember, people write books to present arguments supporting a conclusion—and they may contain bigotry, prejudice, and even unreliable data sources.
+Remember, people write books to present arguments supporting a conclusion, which may contain bigotry, prejudice, and even unreliable data sources.
 The arena of spirituality is full of opinions, with misleading and erroneous fabrications.
 Avoid works by celebrities or endorsements of “famous people.”
 Test the validity of all resources.